hotfinda/HuiLu_CV/index.md

 # Projects&Experience

+## Intelligent robot lab in Northwestern Polytechnical University（2020.3-）
+**Semantic SLAM based on binocular vision**
+Utilizing the semantic information of objects to establish a labeled environment map to realize the functions of object detection and classification, tracking navigation, and rapid robot positioning.
+**Semantic segmentation based on deep learning**, aims to classify objects in 2D images and provide semantic pixels for control system.
+**Semantic mapping**, combining 2D semantic information with 3D construction for environment, proving point cloud data for navigation and position.
+Robustness test and noise analyse, calculating the accuaracy of algorithm under multiple noise effect, and reducing the noise effect through post-processing.

-#### autonomus lab in Politecnico di Milano（2013.9~2017.6）
+## Autonomus lab in Politecnico di Milano（2019.9-2020.3）
-- **Teinvein self-driving project**
+**Teinvein self-driving project**
+Development of self-driving car with functions of remote operation control, automatic GPS navigation and positioning, lane line tracking navigation, and obstacle detection, funded by STMicroelectronics Company
-Multiple lane line detecting, providing lane line pixels coordinate information for control system based on deep learning methods, funded by 意法半导体
+- **Multiple lane line detecting**, providing lane line pixels coordinate information for control system based on deep learning methods, complicated situation such as lane line departure, fading lane lines are concluded.
-- Build multi-task deep network to process images captured by binocular camera, and realize instance segmentation for lane lines in images.
+- **Obstacle detection**, images captured by binocular camera are processed through Yolo3 network, and related coordinate information is tranfered to control system.
-- Test the robustness of algorithm and reduce noise effect like lane departure situation, shadows, glare,etc.
+- **Robustness test and noise analyse**, noise effect in images like raindrops, shadows, glare are reduced through post-processing
-- Based on ROS , realiz e data transfer and provide help for feature detection and semantic segmentation SLAM map reconstruction
+- Based on ROS , realize data transfer, system feedback and information exchange.

-#### Intelligent Robot Lab Northwestern Polytechnical University（2013.9~2017.6）
+## Intelligent Robot Lab Northwestern Polytechnical University（2013.9~2017.6）
-- **National College Students' innovation program**
+**National College Students' innovation program**
 National Project of Bionic robot
 Sep 2016-Apr 2018